Unboxed-Software/solana-course/content/movie-review-pt3.md

 }
 ```

+### 5. Instruction Data Validation

 There is a scenario that we have not accounted for yet.
 Remember when a review account is created, a specific amount of space is allocated based on the length of the data that it’s going to be storing with this line here
-*`let* account_len: *usize* = 1 + 1 + (4 + *title*.len()) + (4 + *description*.len());`
+`*let* account_len: *usize* = 1 + 1 + (4 + *title*.len()) + (4 + *description*.len());`
  and the rent required to store that account on the blockchain was calculated based on this length of data.
-Well what happens if when the review is originally created, the account only needs 50 bytes of space to store the data but then the creator wants to update it and the length of the updated review is 75 bytes long?
-Well, the data will be cutoff after 50 bytes and the last 25 bytes will not be stored.
+Well, what happens if when the review is originally created, the account only needs 50 bytes of space to store the data but then the creator wants to update it and the length of the updated review is 75 bytes long?
+In that case, the data will be cutoff after 50 bytes and the last 25 bytes will not be stored.
 There are a couple ways you can avoid this.
 The [realloc](https://docs.rs/solana-sdk/latest/solana_sdk/account_info/struct.AccountInfo.html#method.realloc) method was just recently enabled by Solana Labs since slot 133920008, or **May 15th, 2022** and allows you to dynamically change the size of your accounts.
 We will not be using this method for this demo, but it’s something to be aware of.
 To learn more about realloc, check out [this blog post](https://dev.to/jacobcreech/how-to-change-account-size-on-solana-55b4).

 Instead, we are going to change how we are allocating space when the review accounts are originally created.
 Instead of only creating enough space to store the specific data passed in, we’re just going to allocate space for an arbitrary number of bytes for all accounts.
 That way, every account has enough room to grow if needed up to 1000 bytes, which will be the maximum amount of space allowed and we don’t have to worry about re-calculating rent.
-To do that we need to change how the account length is calculated inside the `add_movie_review` function to this:
+To do that, we need to change how the account length is calculated inside the `add_movie_review` function to this:

 ```rust
 // inside add_movie_review